- As low as $356/Night

 - Condo

-Walk into our airy and bright condo of 2 bedrooms, 2 full bathrooms, living room, kitchen (with nearly every amenities) and balcony that overlooks the pool.
+Walk into our airy and bright condo of 2 bedrooms, 2 full bathrooms, living room, kitchen (with nearly every luxury) and balcony that overlooks the pool.
 We are on the 3rd floor with walk up only.
-Our master bath has been modernized and enlarged.
+Our master bath has been refreshed and enlarged.

 About the Area

 Located in Myrtle Beach, this condo is near theme parks and on the beach.
-Barefoot Landing and Broadway at the Beach are worth checking out if shopping is on the agenda, while those wishing to experience the area's natural beauty can explore Myrtle Beach Beaches and North Myrtle Beach Beaches.
+Apache Pier and Cherry Grove Pier are worth checking out if an activity is on the agenda, while those wishing to experience the area's natural beauty can explore Myrtle Beach Beaches and North Myrtle Beach Beaches.
 Ripley's Aquarium and SkyWheel Myrtle Beach are not to be missed.
 Looking to get your feet wet?
 Jet skiing, kayaking and snorkeling adventures can be found near the property.

 Special Instructions